S. Diego State to retire 1st jersey: Kawhi's No. 15

 Leonard helped lead the Aztecs to national prominence during his two seasons, including reaching their first Sweet 16 and finishing a program-best 34-3 in the 2010-11 season.

-Leonard is expected to present as his No. 15 jersey is hoisted into the rafters at Viejas Arena.
+Leonard is expected to be present as his No. 15 jersey is hoisted to the rafters at Viejas Arena.
 His LA Clippers play a home game that afternoon.
 Steve Fisher, who turned around the program in his 18 seasons as coach, also will participate.

 Leonard led the Aztecs to a 20-0 start in 2010-11.
 The current Aztecs are two victories shy of matching that start.